kykiefer/depression-detect/README.md

 This initial model provides a solid foundation and promising directions for detecting depression with spectrograms.
 Further work should train the model in more speakers.
 Low level audio transformations do a good job of reducing the noise in the data, which allows for robust models to be trained on smaller sample sizes.
 However, I still hypothesize they overlook subtleties in depressed speech.

-I would prioritizing future efforts in the following areas (ordered by priority):
+I am prioritizing future efforts in the following areas (ordered by priority):
 1. Sampling methods to increase training size without introducing class or speaker bias.
 2. Treating depression detection as a regression problem (see below).
 3. Introducing network recurrence ([LSTM](http://blog.echen.me/2017/05/30/exploring-lstms/)).
 4. Incorporate Vocal Tract Length Perturbation ([VTLP](http://www.cs.toronto.edu/~ndjaitly/jaitly-icml13.pdf)).

 Depression moves across a spectrum, so deriving a binary classification (depressed, not depressed) from a single test (PHQ-8) is somewhat naïve and perhaps unrealistic.
-The threshold for a depression classification was a score of 10, but how much difference in depression-related speech prosody exists between a 9 (classified as not depressed) and a 10 (classified as depressed)?
+The threshold for a depression classification was a score of 10, but how much difference in depression-related speech prosody exists between a score of 9 (classified as not depressed) and a 10 (classified as depressed)?
 For this reason, the problem may be better approached by using regression techniques to predict participants' PHQ-8 scores and scoring the model based on [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation).

 <img alt="PHQ-8 Distribution" src="images/phq8_dist.png" width='500'>

 <sub><b>Figure 8: </b> Distribution of PHQ-8 scores. </sub>

 I'm currently excited about the results and will be monitoring pull requests.
-However, accessing the DAIC-WOZ Database requires signing an agreement form, which can be granted [here](http://dcapswoz.ict.usc.edu/).
+However, accessing the DAIC-WOZ Database requires signing an agreement form, which can be found [here](http://dcapswoz.ict.usc.edu/).
 To download the 92GB of zip files `cd` into your desired directory and run the following in your shell.
-Follow the [code walkthrough](https://github.com/kykiefer/depression-detect/tree/master/src) to get set up.
+Follow the [code walkthrough](https://github.com/kykiefer/depression-detect/tree/master/src) to get set up for analysis.

 ```shell
 wget -r -np -nH --cut-dirs=3 -R index.html --user=daicwozuser --ask-password  http://dcapswoz.ict.usc.edu/wwwdaicwoz/